-The most iconic (and surely the best) day hike in Queenstown takes you above picturesque Lake Wakatipu to the summit of Ben Lomond, the mountain which looms over Queenstown (but is hidden from view from most parts of town).
+The most iconic (and surely the best) day hike in Queenstown takes you above Lake Wakatipu to the summit of Ben Lomond, one of many mountains which tower over Queenstown.
 There are so many amazing views on the Ben Lomond Track, but the hike isn’t without its difficulties, especially in winter.
-Keep reading for more information on this fun day walk!
+Keep reading for more information on this fun day walk.

 The Ben Lomond Track starts at the top of Bob’s Peak, a forested hill above Queenstown.
 Luckily this is where the Skyline Gondola goes, and you can shave a good chunk of time (and effort) by riding up and starting your hike from the top.
-Otherwise you’ll have to head up the Tiki Trail, a steep track through the forest which apparently takes an hour.
-It doesn’t seem like there are many views along the way so if you have the funds, I’d highly recommend skipping it (your legs will thank you later).
-You’ll see great views from the top of the Gondola, and from there you’ll find the start of the Ben Lomond Track.
+Otherwise you’ll have to head up the Tiki Trail, a steep track through the forest which takes an hour.
+It doesn’t seem like there are many views along the way so if you have the funds it’s a good one to skip.

 The Hike to Ben Lomond Saddle

-The track starts off pretty easily and the views don’t take long to arrive.
-We did this walk on the last day of winter (August 31st) and before long we encountered some shady parts of track full of ice, snow and mud.
+We did the Ben Lomond Track on the last day of winter (August 31st) and before long we encountered shady parts of track full of ice, snow and mud.
 It was slow going but we could see the impressive face of Ben Lomond ahead which distracted us.
 This section would be fairly easy in better conditions – it’s continuously uphill but the gradient isn’t too severe.

 You’ll soon come to a junction where you’ll see the track continue uphill towards the saddle and summit.
 Turn up the other small hill though and you’ll get some different views – we thought it looked a little like Roys Peak.